Chromozon/Q2JumpRefresh/readme.md

 Premake enables us to generate project files easily for wide variety of platforms.

 - Download and install Premake [here](https://premake.github.io/download).
-- Run `premake5 vs2019` if you're on Windows, `premake5 gmake2` on Linux.
+- Run `premake5 vs2019 --q2path="C:\Quake2\" --q2exe="q2pro.exe"` if you're on Windows, `premake5 gmake2` on Linux.
 - You can now open `jump.sln`, or run make inside `jumpserver`-directory.

+### Debugging the game library

+You need to generate the project files with Premake, and `--q2path` and `--q2exe` arguments.
+See above.

 ## TODO
 - Weapons: